jorgepedret/API-Doc-from-JSON/README.md

-# API Doc Template
+# API Doc from JSON
-A template to document RESTful APIs
+Generate a full API Documentation site from a JSON file.
+Open to customize it however you want.

 - NodeJS
 - Express